aykevl/tinygo-gccgo/README.markdown

     really have an intention to implement this as it will complicate the scheduler and I don't want a complicated scheduler.
   * Most of the standard library doesn't build yet, in particular the `fmt` package (which depends on a whole slew of other packages).
-Some leaf packages will work when added to the Makefile manually.
-  * No automatic dependency installation, except for a few defined in the Makefile.
   * ... probably many more.

 ## Current status